chenshuiluke/jresume/README.md

     * You can easily upload your resume to your website because it's really just another webpage (although you will need to upload the generated `resources` folder in addition to the HTML file).
 4. You can simply use your browser's print-to-pdf feature to save the resume as a PDF file.
 5. A web frontend is being developed :)
+6. Can run as a server.
+    * You can send your JSON resume as a POST request to /webresume and get a full zip containing the HTML file and its resources.
+    * You can currently test it out by posting the `example.json` found below to `http://lukechenshui.com:8080/webresume`.

 ![output](https://raw.githubusercontent.com/chenshuiluke/jresume/master/screenshots/1_default_theme_latest.png)